1. AGREEMENT TO SUPPLY GOODS

 - Any loss or damages incurred by the Purchaser as a result of a breach by the Supplier under this Purchase Order will be a debt due and owing to the Purchaser.

 16. TERMINATION WITHOUT CAUSE

-- the Purchaser in its absolute discretion elects to terminate a contract for its on convenience;
+- The Purchaser in its absolute discretion elects to terminate a contract for its own convenience;

 - The Main Contract is terminated for any reason; or